 Dr Francesca Calamita works in the area of women, gender and sexuality in Italian, European and global contexts, and she is internationally recognised for her publications on the fictional depiction of eating disorders and other complex relationships with body and food in Italian literature and culture.
 Her interdisciplinary research, transnational and anchored in feminist theory, bridges women’s writing, cultural studies and gender studies.
-Her research interests also include the intersections between gender and medical humanities as well as migrant literature.
+Her research interests also include the intersections between second language acquisition, sociolinguistics and gender studies.

 She is the author of the monograph Linguaggi dell’esperienza femminile: disturbi alimentari, donne e scrittura dall’Unità al Miracolo Economico (2015), featured in the prestigious literary journal Nuovi Argomenti and at the 2016 edition of Feminism: Fiera dell'editoria delle donne, a number of peer-reviewed articles and book chapters with prominent publishers.
 She is co-editor of a volume on anorexia and bulimia in European literature, funded by a Buckner W. Clay Dean of Arts and Sciences grant and she has recently published a new edited collection (with Bloomsbury Academic) on gender, women and food.
 Before joining UVa, Dr Calamita was a Visiting Fellow at the University of London’s Centre for the Study of Contemporary Women’s Writing where she completed her post-doctoral research project and where she currently continues to serve as an associate member.
 Previously Dr Calamita was a Teaching Fellow at Victoria University of Wellington in New Zealand where she earned her PhD in 2013 and taught European Studies and Italian Studies.
 She is thrilled to be a College Fellow at UVa and to offer an Engagement course on food and gender across countries and cultures.